NotCleo/IMA312-ChowLiuCompression/README.md

 - Mukund Rathi
 - Ritishaa Anand

-We have implemented a research paper and benchmarked it against current industry standard compression technique and we documented our entire experiment in \text{report.txt}
+We have implemented a research paper and benchmarked it against current industry standard compression technique and we documented our entire experiment in $\text{report.txt}$

 The following concepts from the course materials were used;